West Coast Council area

 - A larger percentage of local workers employed as Technicians and Trades Workers (20.1% compared to 13.9%)

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (7.3% compared to 13.0%)

-The largest changes in the jobs held by the in West Coast Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the West Coast Council area between 2011 and 2016 were those employed as:

 - Machinery Operators And Drivers (-268 local workers)

 - Technicians and Trades Workers (-151 local workers)

 - Labourers (-73 local workers)